 One of the most important things you can do when shopping for real estate is determine how much mortgage you can afford (assuming you aren’t paying all-cash).
 The best way to do this is with a mortgage calculator, not a bar napkin.

 After all, if you don’t know what you can actually afford to spend, you could be in a for a rude awakening when it comes time to apply for a mortgage.
 Or you might just waste a lot of your time.

 In reality, you probably won’t get that far without at least getting a mortgage pre-approval.
 Real estate agents won’t take you seriously, and home sellers likely won’t give you the time of day.

-The mortgage affordability calculator below can give you a head start in front of other prospective buyers competing for the same property.
+The mortgage affordability calculator below can give you a head start in front of other prospective home buyers competing for the same property.

 How to Use the Mortgage Affordability Calculator